Table of Contents

 - Nitrites oxidize hemoglobin´s iron from ferrous (II) to ferric (III) state — unable to carry oxygen — can be serious

-- Nitrosamines produced by reaction of nitrites and secondary amines, such as proline
+- Nitrosamines produced by the reaction of nitrites and secondary amines, such as proline

 - Strong acids (stomach) or high temperatures of frying favor production